emqx/emqx-docs/en_US/security/authz/redis.md

 You can use the following placeholders in ACL SQL and EMQX Broker will automatically populate with client information when executed:

-- %u：Username
+- %u： Username
-- %c：Client ID
+- %c： Client ID

-You can adjust the ACL query command according to business requirement.
+You can adjust the ACL query command according to business requirements.
 However, in any case, the ACL query command  needs to meet the following conditions:

 1. Topic is used as key and access is used as value in hash